brinkmanlab/globecorr/static/tutorial.md

 GlobeCorr users can customize their image by changing:
 * default correlation threshold
 * arrangement of domains around the circumference
-* colour of positive and negative correlation bands
+* color of positive and negative correlation bands
+* background color
-* size of text
+* size of text and width of labels

 Please note that by leaving the "Globe Analysis" page, you will lose any customization that has been done to your correlation globe.